Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Security analysis

 \subsection{The participant attack}

+In SQSS protocols, dishonest ``classical'' users also pose a threat to the security of the protocol.
+They attempt to obtain the secret information acquired by other users through attack methods, thus independently reconstructing the shared secret information.
 Here, we analyze an extreme case where $n-1$ dishonest participants conspire to steal Alice's secret without the honest participant's help.
 Assume that Bob$_t$ ($t=1,2,\dots,n$ and $t\neq i$) is dishonest and Bob$_i$ is honest.
+According to the steps of the protocol, Bob$_t$ will obtain part of the secret information, but this still cannot help them recover the secret information shared by Alice.
 To obtain the secret of Alice, the dishonest participants need to get the operations of Bob$_i$.
 Bob$_t$ may launch attacks on the transmitted qubits between Alice and Bob$_i$.
 However, in our protocol, there is not any qubit transmitted between Bob$_i$ and Bob$_t$.
 Obviously, Bob$_t$ is thoroughly independent of Bob$_i$.
 Thus, Bob$_t$ essentially acts as an external eavesdropper when she attacks the transmitted qubits between Alice and Bob$_i$.
 Based on the above analysis of Eve's attacks, Alice will detect Bob$_t$'s attacks with a non-zero probability.
 Therefore, our protocol can withstand the participant attack.